Mortimer333/Dito/README.md

 ```html
 <h1 @a:class="className">Planet: {{ name }} {{ icon }}</h1>
 ```
-just like the example above.
 Notice that all used variable in the HTML file are assigned to the attribute `$` which works as a global scope for HTML template.
 Think of it as a barbaric version of variable visibility and anything set in `$` is accessible in HTML.

 We also need to create our index file and request just created component:
 ```html